Locations:

 An imperfect science

-We’re painting with broad strokes here.
+In other words, we’re painting with broad strokes here.
 And there are exceptions to almost every rule.

 We hope the general principles we’re outlining prove helpful for understanding your personal circumstances.
 But speaking to an endocrinologist or weight loss specialist about your situation is the best way to get medical advice tailored to your body, medical history and weight loss goals.